mprevide/iotagent-leshan/README.md

 The IoTAgent is a highly connected component inside the dojot ecosystem, proper usage requires the dojot environment up and running.
-For an in depth guide of running dojot check out this [link](http://dojotdocs.readthedocs.io/en/stable/user_guide.html) For a quick setup run the provided docker-compose, it should already contain this service running:
+For an in depth guide of running dojot check out this [link](http://dojotdocs.readthedocs.io/en/stable/user_guide.html) For a quick setup run the provided docker-compose, starting o version X.X.X it should already contain this service:

     # Clone and bring up the dojot infrastructure with docker compose
     # Be aware this may take a few minutes (or hours depending on your connection)